biz9framework/biz9-scriptz/README.md

 Hi biz9framework!
 You've successfully authenticated, but GitHub does not provide shell access.

 ```

 ### <a id="9_git_push"></a>9_git_push
-GIT push your code to GIT remote repository.
+Git push your local code changes to Git remote repository.
 #### Params
 - none
 #### Example